-The student is responsible for all charges incurred, related to their registration activities and for any loss of financial aid or change of loan deferment status (see Tuition and Financial Aid).
+The student is responsible for all charges incurred, related to their registration activities and for any loss of financial aid or change of loan deferment status.
 More information about tuition refunds is available in the Tuition and Financial Aid section of the catalog.